Trusted WordPress tutorials, when you need them most.

 phpmyadmin panel in Bluehost

-Depending on your hosting provider, your cPanel interface may look different than the above screenshot.
-You would still be able to find the phpMyAdmin icon under the Databases section.
+Depending on your hosting provider, your cPanel interface may look different from the above screenshot.
+However, you can still find the phpMyAdmin icon under the Databases section.

 Clicking on it will open the phpMyAdmin interface, where you can select your WordPress database from the left column.
 After that, phpMyAdmin will display all tables in your WordPress database.